The InsideTennessee.com staff of beat reporters hasn't missed a Tennessee

 football practice since Josh Woodward took over as the magazine and website's publisher.

-Stationed at various parts of Haslam Field and Neyland-Thompson Sports Center, the crew is taking in the Volunteer workouts with a watchful eye to keep its site subscribers as educated on the Big Orange as possible.
+Stationed at various parts of Haslam Field, Neyland-Thompson Sports Center and Shields-Watkins Field, the crew is taking in the Volunteer workouts with a watchful eye to keep its site subscribers as educated on the Big Orange as possible.

-Monday afternoon was no different as InsideTennessee ventured to another preseason camp workout to get as much information, photographs and video footage as possible.
+Saturday morning was no different as InsideTennessee ventured to another spring practice to get as much information, photographs and video footage as possible.

-Here's a look at what stuck out to us Monday afternoon:
+Here's a look at what stuck out to us:

 From the defensive side…

 After a botched handoff between Peterman and a running back, cornerback Riyahd Jones swooped in, scooped up the football and raced to the end zone for a well-received defensive touchdown.

 Linebacker Dontavis Sapp figures to be A.J.
 Johnson's back-up and the senior has added good weight in the offseason and is playing with confidence.